uklineale/uklineale.github.io/_posts/2017-03-16-on-homicide.markdown

 title: On Homicide
 date: 2017-03-16
 ---
-**If you have PTSD, please please please don't do it alone.
+**If you have PTSD, please please please don't go it alone.
 There's no point in pride, or its sister, shame.
 Doing it alone doesn't get you a cookie.
-There are pros who can help.**
+There are pros who can save you years of struggle.**

 Brace yourself, this post will be longer than you, me, and anyone in between could anticipate.
 It will be long, rambling, and make me cry several times.
 I feel no shame, because lives are no small matter.
 I feel no shame because I draw my strength from my struggles.
 I feel no shame because no one is whole, everyone is broken, and there is nothing wrong with it.